karthik-minnikanti/LoginMate/README.md

-# MagicLogin
+# LoginMate

-**MagicLogin** is a Chrome extension that helps you save login credentials along with custom form selectors to automatically fill and submit login forms on your favorite websites.
+**LoginMate** is a Chrome extension that helps you save login credentials along with custom form selectors to automatically fill and submit login forms on your favorite websites.

 ## 🚀 Features